 To reduce the UK’s CO2 emissions, gas boilers are set to be banned by 2025 in favour of carbon-friendlier alternatives.
 Going with the more futureproof choice by installing electric heating means there’s no need to worry about this, as it’s already a carbon-neutral solution.

-Electric heating systems are expected to last a lot longer.
-As the bodies of electric radiators have no moving parts, there isn’t a lot that can go wrong.
+As the bodies of electric radiators have no moving parts, they’re known to last longer.
 Many of our products offer long warranties, meaning no future costs looming over you.
 For example, our RC Wave Electric Radiator provides a lifetime guarantee on the body of the radiator, meaning no unexpected costs down the line.

-Another advantage of electric heating is that the risk of failure is spread across all electrical appliances, rather than just one gas boiler.
-If one electric radiator fails, that’s the only one that will need replacing.
+As standalone appliances, if one electric radiator fails, you won’t need to replace and entire system.
 You’ll also never be left without a heated home whilst the radiator is getting replaced, as you can shuffle your heaters around to keep warm.
 Whereas with gas, if the system breaks, your whole house is cold.

 Decision time – gas or electric?

 When deciding between gas and electric, it’s beneficial to consider the long-term versatility of your heating system.
 Electric heating has fewer future expenses, meaning that over time it’ll be saving you money.
-Considering all the factors in this blog, as well as it being far kinder to the environment, it’s easy to see the benefits of choosing electric heating over gas.
+It’s kinder to the environment and simple to install - so it's easy to see the benefits of choosing electric heating over gas.